Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras: Introduction

 \subsection{Acknowledgements}

 The authors wish to thank their PhD advisor, Kiran Kedlaya, for many helpful conversations, advice, and support.
 They also thank Ian Gleason for helpful comments on a previous draft of this work, including clarifying Proposition 4.5 of \cite{Gleason22N}.
-They also thank Jared Weinstein for helpful conversations.
+They also thank Jared Weinstein, Kevin Ho, Shubhankar Sahai, Nathan Wenger, and Nik Castro for helpful conversations.
 They also thank Vitor Borges and Tiklung Chan for inviting the second-named author to give a talk at the UCSD Junior Analysis Seminar, from which the discussions that led to this paper started.
 The first-named author would also like to thank Eva Viehmann for supervising his undergraduate thesis on the (one-variable) perfectoid Tate algebra back in 2019 and for the helpful conversations they had during the process of preparation of that thesis.
-The first-named author is also grateful to Kazuma Shimomoto for bringing to his attention the work of Gilmer \cite{Gilmer66}, which ended up playing an important role in our proof of Theorem \ref{thm:ab:topsimp}.
+The first-named author is also grateful to Kazuma Shimomoto for helpful conversations about that author's previous work on Shilov boundaries, and to Konstantin Ardakov for pointing out a mistake in the said earlier work, which helped us find and correct an error in the statement and proof of Theorem \ref{thm:ab:topsimp} in a previous version of this paper.
+The authors are also grateful to an anonymous reviewer, who pointed out an inaccuracy in a previous version of this draft.

 The second-named author was partially supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. 2038238, and a fellowship from the Sloan Foundation.